jiaojiaon/CISC3140_Lab2-/README.md

 4. In [SQLscripts.sql](SQLscripts.sql), your above work should be saved in *.sql file(s) and saved to your Git project repository.

+5. Provide a data dictionary for your final set of tables.
+This is a description of your table (or database) schema.
+Please name this file [data_dictonary.md](data_dictonary.md) and use markdown formatting to format it.

 # Installation

 Run using the command ```make lab2```